kaelenokenwacyb/Network-Traffic-Analysis-Wireshark/README.md

 # Network-Traffic-Analysis-Project
-This project demonstrates my experience using Wireshark to analyze network traffic.
+This half of the project demonstrates my experience using Wireshark to analyze network traffic.
 I captured and filtered packers to identify protocols such as TCP, DNS, and HTTP, and examined traffic patterns to understand normal vs. anomalous behavior.
 This project helped strengthen my understanding of network communication and packet analysis.

 Objectives:
 - Identify common network protocols (TCP, DNS, HTTP)